open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 that are [dropped by a view](#select-specific-tags).
 Exemplars are an opt-in feature, and allow customization via ExemplarFilter and ExemplarReservoir.

+Exemplar collection in OpenTelemetry .NET is done automatically (once Exemplar feature itself is enabled on `MeterProvider`).
+There is no separate API to report exemplar data.
+If an app is already using existing Metrics API (manually or via instrumentation libraries), exemplars can be configured/enabled without requiring instrumentation changes.

+While the SDK is capable of producing exemplars automatically, the exporters (and the backends) must also support them in order to be useful.
+OTLP Metric Exporter has support for this today, and this [end-to-end tutorial](../exemplars/README.md) demonstrates how to use exemplars to achieve correlation from metrics to traces, which is one of the primary use cases for exemplars.

 #### ExemplarFilter

 `ExemplarFilter` determines which measurements are eligible to become an